 By providing the time and space for these events to take place, we are declaring firmly that ethics — the exploration of what it means to be a moral and responsible member of society — is at the heart of what we do here.

-Of course, the very point of our ethical education is so that we can improve the world around us, not just within the walls of our school.
-It’s common for our students to organize community service events, and it’s just as common for people from all across the ECFS community to join in for these events.
-Students from Fieldston Upper organized a day of service with Rise Against Hunger, an organization that aims to end global hunger by 2030.
+The goal of our progressive education in New York is to improve the world around us, not just within the walls of our school.
+It’s common for our students to organize community service events, and for many across the ECFS community to join these events.
+Fieldston Upper students organized a day of service with Rise Against Hunger, an organization that aims to end global hunger by 2030.
 Our students were joined by faculty, staff, families, and alumni — volunteers ranged in age from two to eighty years old.
 By the end of the day, volunteers had packed and shipped over 10,000 meals to developing nations around the world.